zuvbruuv/Luna-Interface-Suite/Documentation.md

 		Note = "Best Key System Ever!
-Also, Please Use A HWID Keysystem like Pelican, Luarmor etc. that provide key strings based on your HWID since putting a simple string is very easy to bypass", SaveInRoot = false, -- Enabling will save the key in your RootFolder (YOU MUST HAVE ONE BEFORE ENABLING THIS OPTION) SaveKey = true, -- The user's key will be saved, but if you change the key, they will be unable to use your script Key = {"Example Key"} -- List of keys that will be accepted by the system, please use a system like Pelican or Luarmor that provide key strings based on your HWID since putting a simple string is very easy to bypass
+Also, Please Use A HWID Keysystem like Pelican, Luarmor etc. that provide key strings based on your HWID since putting a simple string is very easy to bypass", SaveInRoot = false, -- Enabling will save the key in your RootFolder (YOU MUST HAVE ONE BEFORE ENABLING THIS OPTION) SaveKey = true, -- The user's key will be saved, but if you change the key, they will be unable to use your script Key = {"Example Key"}, -- List of keys that will be accepted by the system, please use a system like Pelican or Luarmor that provide key strings based on your HWID since putting a simple string is very easy to bypass
+		SecondAction = {
+			Enabled = true, -- Set to false if you do not want a second action, Type = "Link", -- Link / Discord.
+			Parameter = "" -- If Type is Discord, then put your invite link (DO NOT PUT DISCORD.GG/).
+Else, put the full link of your key system here.
+		}
 	}
 })
 ```